 Have you had any selling issues?

-So far (from May to end of August), I’ve only had one issue.
-I shouldn’t have trusted the parcelshop and Hermes but I was feeling rushed to post within the deadline.
+So far, I’ve only had 2 issues.
+One was my own fault.
+I shouldn’t have trusted the parcelshop and Hermes but I was feeling rushed to post within the deadline but the parcelshop had run out of receipts.
 I didn’t want to drive another 21 mile round trip to find another parcelshop.
-I chose one I’ve had no previous issues with, and they’d run out of receipts.
 But there was a pile of parcels left; the staff member assured me she’d make sure they got all the barcodes tracked when the driver turned up.
 But it mustn’t have been tracked because no tracking turned up on my item, and I couldn’t prove I’d sent it.

 When it didn’t arrive I checked at the parcelshop that everything had been picked up.
 Mine seemed to be the only one they’d had questions about.
 If Vinted see you’ve not got tracking info uploaded for Hermes, after 7 days they cancel the purchase, refund the buyer.
 Annoyingly it was a more expensive top so I’m out of pocket, and the buyer may still have got the item (other than hoping they’ll let you know and repay, there’s nothing as a seller you can do).
 But it was my fault for trusting the post!
 Otherwise, there have been no issues.